 Where To Find The Garden

 It’s right next to the 360 Circular Museum in Arromanches.
 You can access it via rue Calvaire.
-There is paid parking next to the museum or you can park in the town and walk up the hill to the cliff top.
+There is paid parking next to the museum.
+Alternatively, you can park in the town and walk up the hill to the cliff top.

 We spent 3 weeks creating the best online guide to Normandy on the web.
 It includes everything from a bucket list, must see attractions to the best places to eat and drink.